-- DICAS Applicants must include the name and contact information (specifically an e-mail address) for each of the 3 required references.
-This will trigger an e-mail message to each reviewer requesting completion of a reference form.
+- DICAS applicants must include the name and contact information (specifically an email address) for each of the 3 required references.
+This will trigger DICAS to send an email message to each reviewer requesting completion of a reference form.
 The reviewer will complete their reference form on-line.
 Students submitting more than one application must use the same individuals as references for each application.
-Please request your references early to prevent delays in the processing of your application.
-It is recommended to include 2 academic individuals and 1 work/ volunteer supervisor as references.
+Please request your references early to prevent delays in processing your application.
+It is recommended to include 2 academic individuals and 1 work/volunteer supervisor as references.

-- The UTSPH Dietetic Internship and Advanced Degree Program requires a separate UTSPH Dietetic Internship Summary Experience form, writing sample, and fee of $25.00 by February 15, 2018.
+- The UTHealth School of Public Health Dietetic Internship and MPH program requires a separate UTHealth School of Public Health Dietetic Internship Summary Experience form, writing sample, and fee of $25.00 by February 1st.
 A previously written writing sample related to nutrition or public health can be a publication, class report/project/presentation, or work related document you authored independently.

-- Applicants must also register online for computer matching with D & D Digital and select dietetic internship priority choices by 11:59 p.m.
-Central Time on February 15, 2018.
+- Applicants must register online for computer matching with D & D Digital and select dietetic internship priority choices by 11:59 p.m.
+Central Time on February 15, 2024.

 - There is a $50.00 computer matching fee for D & D Digital.

-- The UTHSC SPH Dietetic Internship is #262.
+- The UTHealth School of Public Health Dietetic Internship is #262.

 - To prevent delays in your application process, e-mail us at firstname.lastname@example.org when you: